Userguide AAL-Band 2.0

 Press the button “Start recording”.

-Perform the gestures shown on the image to right, see Figure 3.7 where the gesture “Open” is shown.
+Perform the gestures shown on the image to the right, see Figure 3.7 where the gesture “Flexion_vertical” is shown.
 The loading bar tells you how long you have to hold the gesture before going to the next gesture.
 The gestures will be gone through in the order from top to bottom.
+Make sure that you hold your arm in the same position for each gesture.

-Step 9: Choose what type of data you want to train your model with, FMG, IMU or both.
+Configure what type of data you want to train your model with, FMG, Gravity, Angular velocity, Linear acceleration or Euler Angles.

-Step 11: Record gestures more than once to get better performance in the test-
+Record gestures more than once to get better performance in the testing.

 By training the model on the recorded data it can now recognise the gestures and a test of the models performance can be conducted.